The maryland delegation

 congressional officials …

-Maryland has a small all-male but electorally stable congressional delegation.
+Maryland has a small somewhat demographically-diverse congressional delegation.

-Of the ten members in the 2022-2023 class, two are minority representation through the end of the year.
-Seven are lawyers, one is a former Speaker of the House of Delegates, one holds a medical degree, and four have Master’s degrees.
+Of the ten class members, seven are male, three are female and three are minority representation through the end of the year.
+Six are lawyers, one holds a medical degree, one has a doctorate, and five have Master’s degrees.

-The average tenure for the delegation is seven terms, assuming everyone completes their service through the end of 2024.
-The longest-serving member has been in Congress for 22 terms.
+The average tenure for the delegation is 4.8 terms, despite four being first-term members, assuming everyone completes their service through the end of 2026.
+The longest-serving member has been in Congress for 23 terms.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)